 Many salespeople hate to disqualify prospects and shrink their pipelines.
 Don’t!
 Your time is valuable and you'll do better in processing a handful of good prospects than spreading yourself thin across dozens of leads.

 There’s no universal definition of an ideal customer profile, not for any company.
 The customer that fits your offering today might not be ideal for your business tomorrow.
-Every 6 to 9 months, you should re-evaluate your ideal customer and make the necessary tweaks.
+Every six to nine months, you should re-evaluate your ideal customer and make the necessary tweaks.